Updated on 10/4/2021

 It’s easy to assume that love is enough to make a relationship strong.
 However, healthy relationships require both love and commitment.
 Setting relationship goals — short-term and long-term — can help a relationship grow stronger while making sure both partners (or all parties if you are in a polyamorous relationship) are on the same page and deriving happiness from the relationship.
 Relationship goals will also help you figure out earlier on if you and your partner aren’t compatible — or even if the relationship is toxic.

-If you are looking for ideas on the most important relationship goals or are curious about what an ideal relationship looks like, here is a guide to finding lasting love and improving your partnership including 12 relationship goals for a stronger bond.
+If you are looking for ideas on the most important relationship goals or are curious about what an ideal romantic relationship looks like, here is a guide to improving your partnership including 12 relationship goals for a stronger bond.

 12 Relationship Goals for a Happier, Stronger, and Improved Relationship